TheAlexDev23/aspnet-practice/src/AntiForgery/README.md

 # Important to know

-Even thow that ASP.NET adds a anti forgery token it doesn't verify it.
+Even though that ASP.NET adds a anti forgery token it doesn't verify it.
 To do so add the `[ValidateAntiForgeryToken]` to an action or a controller.

 Segment from Pages/Index.cshtml.cs with `[ValidateAntiForgeryToken]`